Infiziert90/FFXIVGachaSpreadsheet/Website/content/_index.md

 +++
-title = "Final Fantasy 14 %-Chance Stats"
+title = "Final Fantasy 14 %-Stats"
 +++

 **Last Update**: {{< getLastUpdate >}}

-A collection of data on random elements that Final Fantasy 14 provides the user.
+A collection of data and probabilities.

+Legend:
 > "Name"        - Name of the item
 > "Obtained"    - Number of times the item was received
 > "Total"       - Total number of items received
 > "Chance"      - % in relation to all records
->

 > Keep in mind that every draw is based on randomness, so values can vary slightly for each individual

 ### Content